Blacklist credit checks help South Africans to find out whether they are blacklisted.

 If you have store accounts, a credit card, a home loan or vehicle finance etc, you are being recorded continuously.
 According to how well you make your regular repayments on those accounts.

 Blacklist Credit Checks – What do they Look Like?

-By SA law you are entitled to one credit report a year at no charge from a credit bureau such as TransUnion (formerly known in South Africa as ITC).
-Your personal “payment profile” or “account history” is what is important and reflects account payments that have been made on time to credit providers as well as missed payments and late payments.
-Whether you have been handed over to a lawyer for collection or not, this record will also indicate any accounts that are over three months in arrears and the credit provider has noted that you are in default, or “blacklisted” you as many people seem to refer to it these days.
+By SA law you are entitled to one credit report a year.
+At no charge from a credit bureau such as TransUnion (formerly known in South Africa as ITC).
+Your personal “payment profile” or “account history” is what is important.
+It reflects account payments that have been made on time to credit providers.
+As well as missed payments and late payments.
+Whether you have been handed over to a lawyer for collection or not.
+This record will also indicate any accounts that are over three months in arrears and the credit provider has noted that you are in default.
+Or “blacklisted” you as many people seem to refer to it these days.

 If you have applied for credit in the last two years or how often you may have applied, or have had any court judgments against you.
 This information all gets recorded on your personal report.

 When you approach a bank, shop or any other financial service provider to open an account, apply for a loan or other types of credit.
 The first thing the credit provider will do is contact the credit bureau for access to your personal credit report.